Click on the labels below to open and close the description window containing policy information.

 Written proof that the child meets State and county health requirements (immunization records) shall also be required for enrollment.
 The complete record of a student's immunizations, required by the state, must be given to the office within the first month of school.
 A student may be denied admission to school if this immunization record is not on file in the school office.

-Kindergarten Waiver: Any child who attains the age of five (5) on or before July 1 of a school year will be eligible to enter the kindergarten program at Saint John.
+Kindergarten Waiver: Any child who attains the age of five (5) on or before August 1 of a school year will be eligible to enter the kindergarten program at Saint John.
+The Baptist Catholic School.
 If the child is younger than five (5) years of age and if the child’s birthday falls after August 1 of the applicable school year, and the parent(s)/guardian(s) of the child wish to enroll the child in the kindergarten program, they may attempt to do so by making an appeal to the school.

 The appeal procedure will be handled by the school Principal and based on the following: